markpackham/richard-old/modules/contrib/advagg/README.md

    - **Use JS to load CSS in admin theme:** Apply JS based CSS loading to the admin theme as well.
 [Default: Disabled]

+   - **Use JS to load External CSS:** Optimize delivery for external stylesheets using JavaScript.
+[Default: Enabled]

    - **How to include the JS loading code:** Method of including the JS to load the CSS.
 [Default: Inline]